-While you can eyeball this recipe to an amber color when the sugar is all melted, I love to use my Thermapen MK4 to just double-check I am at the right temperature.
+While you can eyeball this recipe to an amber color when the sugar is all melted, I love to use myto just double-check I am at the right temperature.

 Turn your stove burner on to medium heat and start whisking the sugar around.
 The sugar will start to clump, keep whisking.
 I also use the whisk to break up some of the bigger clumps.